To create inspired work, we must first be inspired.

 Check out Andrea's Five Questions video from our series.

-Being a Senior Marketing Analyst isn’t widely considered an extreme sport, but Brett’s working on that.
+Being an Associate Director of Analytics isn’t widely considered an extreme sport, but Brett’s working on that.
 When he isn’t chasing adrenaline on skis and dirt bikes – trying new tricks on the slopes or racing Motocross – he’s here at CTP, infusing his work with the same dynamic approach.
 As someone who lives with his finger on the pulse, it’s only fitting that Brett’s thoughtful dedication to research and analytics never misses a beat.

 Check out Brett's Five Questions video from our series.